OSGConnect/connectbook/FsurfRemote/ScriptingFsurf.md

 ## Overview

+> Note: this page covers Fsurf rev 0 and Fsurf rev 2, places where the two versions differ
+> are indicated through blockquotes like this or using inline text.
+Fsurf rev 0 is the current
+> production script and rev 2 is currently in beta testing.

 This document shows how to process multiple scans with a shell script.

 **Important note on data privacy**:  In order to protect the privacy of your